Vanilla-OS/Vib/docs/articles/en/recipe-structure.md

 ---
-Title: Structure of a Vib recipe
+Title: Structure of a Vib Recipe
-Description: Learn about the structure of a Vib recipe.
+Description: Reference for Vib 1.1 recipe and stage fields.
-PublicationDate: 2024-02-13
+PublicationDate: 2026-08-24
 Listed: true
 Authors:
   - mirkobrombin